-"Our technicians have logged a 55 percent increase in activity compared with last year," says Jon Thompson, of pest control service Rentokil.
+"Our technicians have logged a 55 percent increase in activity compared with last year," says a pest control tech

 "It's always very much to do with the seasons.
 Cockroaches will always become more active in the warmer, summer months -- and this summer, we had a nice, warm summer that seemed to go on for quite some time."

 Central Auckland cockroaches was the worst represented area but it's improving, with the number of forced closures dropping year by year.

 South and east Auckland had a bad year in 2014, but have picked up again.
 West Auckland has been up and down while the North Shore is on a slide, but is still probably your safest bet for a roach-free restaurant.

 Newshub reporter Katarina Williams went out with Auckland Council health inspectors as they did their rounds, looking in the nooks and crannies.

 "Wherever it's warm, moist, that's where we're most likely to find them.
 If they're out and about during the day, then you know that's a real problem," says inspector Veronica Lee-Thompson.